-Ball screw failure is often caused by gradual degradation of the screw surface.
-Or machine crashes that result in a bent screw.
+Ball screw failure is often caused by gradual degradation of the screw surface or machine crashes that result in a bent screw.
 Visible damage or lack of functioning will alert you that the ball screw has a problem.
-Cracks, dents or physical breaks are an indication that the ball screw is not in optimal condition.
-If the screw is worn out, the backlash will increase and efficiency will decrease.
-Causing the screw to require extra torque or horsepower to turn.
+Cracks, dents, or physical breaks are an indication that the ball screw is not in optimal condition.
+If the screw is worn out, the backlash will increase and efficiency will decrease, causing the screw to require extra torque or horsepower to turn.
 When the screw is worn out, the lead accuracy could be worse than required.

 Measuring diametral backlash can determine if a ball screw needs repair.
-To do this, place the ball screw assembly in V blocks.
-Then lift the ball nut vertically and with a gauge measure the play between the ball nut and the screw.
+To do this, place the ball screw assembly in V blocks, then lift the ball nut vertically and, with a gauge, measure the play between the ball nut and the screw.
 Minimal, or Level 1, repair is needed to bring the screw back into use.
 A lash of 0.0035 in. represents 80% wear and indicates either a Level IV repair or a dead ball screw.
-Similarly for nonpreloaded assemblies, a diametral lash of 0.009 in. is 50% wear and needs Level 1 and 0.015 in. is 80% wear and needs Level IV or replacement.
+Similarly, for non-preloaded assemblies, a diametral lash of 0.009 in. is 50% wear and needs Level 1, and 0.015 in. is 80% wear and needs Level IV or replacement.

-Types of Repair
+Types of Ball Screw Repair

-- Level 1: Addresses the most common problems, such as loss of repeatability due to wear.
+- Addresses the most common problems, such as loss of repeatability due to wear.
 Balls are the first to wear.
 During repairs, new, larger balls are used at every level to restore preload and repeatability.